harry-splin/gcp/README.md

 # gcp
-This repository contains all my demo and example code on Google Cloud Platform services
+This repository contains all my demo and example code that I developed on Google Cloud Platform services.